lucaspbastos/Audio-Based-Melody-Generation/README.md

 By creating the Audio-Based Melody Generation project, we give users a more accurate result of what they are looking for than other programs.
 Also, by giving them MIDI files, they can easily be edited in any DAW so they are not stuck with the melody we provide.
 Doing this provides the producer with absolute freedom to do whatever they want with the melody.
 If implemented well, this could be a great tool to help music producers get inspired and get over their creative blocks.

-One of the most frustrating situations that a music producer can run into is a creative block.
-Whether it just be trying to start a new project or build upon an established idea, a creative block can completely ruin your workflow and affect your inspiration for an extended period of time.
-This can be even worse for people who make music as their primary source of income.
-There are plenty of websites, programs, and plug-ins that will randomly generate melodies, but there are few, if any, that can take in an audio input to produce new, but similar, results.

-By creating the Audio-Based Melody Generation project, we give users a more accurate result of what they are looking for than other programs.
-Also, by giving them MIDI files, they can easily be edited in any DAW so they are not stuck with the melody we provide.
-Doing this provides the producer with absolute freedom to do whatever they want with the melody.
-If implemented well, this could be a great tool to help music producers get inspired and get over their creative blocks.
 ### Set up
 Our program can be used simply through the command line with the Python main.py program, or it can be deployed with a web interface by running the Node application via localhost.
 First, you must have git, Python 3, pip3, and Node.js installed.
 You can check if these are installed by running these commands:
 ```dotnetcli